shivashamloo/tcp-follow_up/README.md

 ```
 ## FOLDERS

-### metrix
+### matrix

-Contains the metrix for the xdet
+Contains the matrix for use by xdet

 ### tools
 The packages needed to be installed in order to run the code.

 ## Mechanism
-At first step it divides each sequence of training set and test set and put them in an individual file.
-Then it creates a blast database by removing all of the test dat from the database we provide.
-Afterwards, it runs blast, the desired MSA, the desired SDS, builds an HMM and at the end it tries to classify the test set based on the HMM.
+The tool begins by separating individual sequences from the test and training sets, placing each sequence in its own fasta-formatted intermediate file.
+An intermediate BLAST database is then created by removing all sequences found in the test data from the provided database.
+The provided training sequences are then BLASTed against the generated database.
+The BLAST results are then converted to fasta-format and passed through the chosen MSA, whose results are in turn passed through the SDS and finally the results from the SDS are used to generated an HMM.
+This HMM is used to classify the sequences from the test set.

 ## How to use

 ```bash